danohu/danohu.github.io/_posts/2021-03-12-crosswords.md

-How _can_ you explain a clue like:
+How _can_ you explain something like this?

 > !
 (1,6,1,4)